scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 taggedcctbxsnips
 +++++++++++++++++++

-Draft me.

 colabcctbxsnips
 ++++++++++++++++++

 The Google Colab notebook enables the running of software on Googles's servers in an computational notebook that resembles the Jupyter notebook.
-This approach is useful for workshop settings where there is no time for installing software on a heterogenous mix of operating systems when the attendees are using their own computers.
+Colab notebooks are useful for workshop settings where there is no time for installing software on a heterogeneous mix of operating systems when the attendees are using their own computers.

 In the Colab notebook, that are no external extensions.
 However, the Colab notebook has built-in support for snippets.